IT / Information Security Exception Request Process

 Provides a method for documenting an exception to compliance with established information technology and information security policies, standards, and practices

-- Cal Poly Information Resource Responsible Use Policy
+- Cal Poly Information Technology Responsible Use Policy

 - CSU Information Security Policy